yarlson/aerie/README.md

    This process ensures that your application remains available throughout the update.

-6. **Proxy Configuration**: An Nginx proxy is automatically configured to route traffic to your services, handle SSL/TLS, and provide automatic HTTPS.
+6. An Nginx proxy is automatically configured to route traffic to your services, handle SSL/TLS, and provide automatic HTTPS.

-7. **Cleanup**: Any unused resources are cleaned up to keep your server tidy.
+7. Any unused resources are cleaned up to keep your server tidy.

 The entire process is automatic and requires no manual intervention.
 You can deploy updates as frequently as needed without worrying about downtime or complex deployment procedures.

-## Benefits of FTL's Deployment Process
+## 🌟 Benefits of FTL's Deployment Process

 - **No Downtime**: Your application remains available during updates.
 - **Automatic Rollback**: If a new version fails health checks, the old version continues to run.
 - **Consistency**: Every deployment follows the same process, reducing the chance of errors.
 - **Simplicity**: Complex deployment logic is handled for you, so you can focus on developing your application.
 - **Scalability**: Easily deploy to multiple servers or add new services as your project grows.
+- **Multi-Target Flexibility**: Choose between Hetzner, DigitalOcean, Linode, Raspberry Pi, or any other SSH-accessible server based on your needs and preferences.

-## Development
+## 🛠️ Development

 To contribute to FTL, clone the repository and install the dependencies: